JGarza189/oncological-modeling/README.md

 ## Overview:

 This repository contains scripts, data, and supplementary material associated with an applied modeling project  at Texas A&M University - Corpus Christi.
-The project aims to develop mathematical models to investigate the impact of immunotherapy on tumor growth, using a system of ordinary differential equations (ODEs) to model interactions between tumor cells, natural killer cells, CTL cells, and therapeutic agents.
+The project aims to develop mathematical models to investigate the impact of immunotherapy on tumor growth, using a system of ordinary differential equations to model interactions between tumor cells, natural killer cells, CTL cells, and therapeutic agents.

 ### Objectives: